 It’s macabre math.
 While it may not prevent an attack, swimming in the middle of a crowd will certainly will lower the odds that you will be the one who gets bitten.

-There’s nothing scarier than being far offshore on a surfboard by yourself, and having a big seal loudly splash its head up 5 feet behind you. you never know what’s coming behind you for a closer look.
+There’s nothing scarier than being far offshore on a surfboard by yourself, and having a big seal loudly splash its head up right behind you. you never know what’s coming behind you for a closer look.

 so don’t go it alone. having even one person next to your cuts your chances of getting eaten in half. now that’s smart math they don’t teach in school.

 4. don’t do anything that is known to trigger great white sharks to attack

 great white sharks locate food by sensing vibrations and smells in the water.

 flailing and splashing simulate injured prey to sharks, and can stimulate an attack response. avoid unnecessary splashing, kicking or struggling motions when swimming.